The Basics

 MMus in Performance, with 100% final recital degree mark

-Previously, Lewis studied at the Royal Conservatoire of Scotland where he won most performance prizes, was awarded the highest attainable recital marks in both his final degree recitals and graduated with The Principal’s Prize for Excellence in 2018.
+Lewis was previously educated at the Royal Conservatoire of Scotland, where he won most of the major performance prizes, achieved the highest attainable final examination marks in both his Bachelor’s and Master’s degrees and was awarded the Principal’s Prize for Excellence.